mattqg/ProjectSite/pages/about.md

 I have worked on mechanical engineering teams at NASA and Formlabs and am currently developing geometry-driven quoting software for job shops at Paperless Parts.
 <br><br>

 I would love to hear from you, whether you want to chat about projects or are looking for someone to join your team.
-Here is my [resume](/resume.pdf), and you can reach me through my [email](mailto:me@mattqg.com).
+Here is my [resume](/resume.pdf), and my email is me (at) mattqg (dot) com
 <br>

 {% include about/index.html %}